pretix/pretix/doc/api/resources/orders.rst

    :statuscode 404: The requested order position or download provider does not exist.
    :statuscode 409: The file is not yet ready and will now be prepared.
 Retry the request after waiting for a few
                     seconds.

+.. http:get:: /api/v1/organizers/(organizer)/orderpositions/(id)/download/(output)/

+    Download tickets for one order position, identified by its internal ID.
+    It works in the same way as :http:get:`/api/v1/organizers/(organizer)/orderpositions/(id)/download/(output)/` but does not make use of the event parameter, operating across all order positions of an organizer.

 .. _rest-orderpositions-manipulate: